jitterted/javamakeover/README.md

 * Short(er) methods and classes
 * Separation of "domain" logic from technical and infrastructure concerns
 * last, but not least, unit tests

+# Submit Your Ideas

+File an issue, or come by the [Discord channel](https://discord.gg/9XDfBSZ).